kuzzleio/kuzzle/lib/api/dsl/README.md

 The Kuzzle's DSL use the [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).

 * for the persistent DSL (search), the whole Elasticsearch DSL is available,
 * for real-time subscription, the filter list is a subset of the Elasticsearch DSL.
-See the [docs/filters.md](../../../docs/filters.md) section for details.
+See the [filtering documentation](http://kuzzle.io/guide/#filtering-syntax) for details.

 This folder contains the following files :